Pressure Driven Fractionalization of Ionic Spins Results in Cupratelike High-$T_c$ Superconductivity in La$_3$Ni$_2$O$_7$

-Let's first consider the Hartree-scale (Coulomb) physics of charge distribution, namely the chemical location of the self-doped carriers, and associated with this the dominant valence of Ni ions.
-Since the charge physics is of much higher energy than (and thus insensitive to) the inter-atomic magnetic correlation, for clarity we evaluate the one-particle spectral function in the \textit{Curie-paramagnetic} phase that incorporates correlation effects on carriers with Ni ions via scattering against their unordered magnetic moments.
+Let's first consider the Hartree-scale physics of charge distribution, namely the location of the self-doped carriers, and associated with this the dominant valence of Ni ions.
+Since such charge physics is of much higher energy than the inter-atomic magnetic correlation, for clarity we evaluate the one-body spectral function in the \textit{Curie-paramagnetic} phase that incorporates carriers' correlation with \textit{unordered} Ni ionic spins via scattering.
 This phase is representative of the system at temperature higher than the sub-eV-scale inter-atomic coupling but lower than the eV-scale Hund's coupling.

-This is performed by ensemble averaging the one-body spectral functions over many \textit{non-collinear} magnetic configurations (typically containing 300 atoms), each with Ni spins pointing toward a random direction.
-Specifically, we used the all-electron~\cite{Blaha2001} DFT+$U$ implementation of density functional theory to approximate the many-body problem, with a typical value $U$=6eV for nickelates~\cite{Hualei0516, Dudarev1998}.
-(All our main qualitative conclusions are insensitive to fine-tuning of $U$ value within a couple of eV~\cite{Hualei0516, Viktor0613}.)
-Even though physically unessential, it is practically convenient to further reduce the computational expense of the ensemble computation through employment of effective interacting Hamiltonian~\cite{supplementary,lang2021,Jiang2022} obtained from symmetry-respecting Wannier functions~\cite{Wei2002, Marzari1997}.
+Specifically, this is performed by ensemble averaging the one-body spectral functions over many \textit{non-collinear} magnetic configurations (typically containing 300 atoms), each with Ni spins pointing toward random directions~\cite{supplementary}.
+We used the all-electron implementation~\cite{Blaha2019} of density functional theory~\cite{DFT1, DFT2}, with a typical $U$=6 eV for nickel $d$-orbitals~\cite{Hualei0516, Dudarev1998} in the Hubbard-$U$ functional~\cite{Anisimov1993,Liechtenstein1995}.
+(Our conclusions are insensitive to $U$ within a couple of eV~\cite{Viktor0613}.)
+For computational efficiency, we further employ effective interacting Hamiltonian~\cite{supplementary,lang2021,Jiang2022}, $H^{(\mathrm{Hartree})}$, obtained from symmetry-respecting Wannier functions~\cite{Wei2002, Marzari1997}.